hindman/optopus/README.md

 handling command-line arguments.

 The library is under active development and a beta release has been published.
-The purpose of that release was mainly to reserve the project name in pypi.org, but it already provides one small bit of useful functionality not currently available in other libraries -- namely, no-configuration parsing, which is handy for temporary or experimental scripts that require nothing more than open-ended support for options and positionals.
+The purpose of that release was mainly to reserve the project name in [PyPI][pypi_optopus] but it already provides one small bit of useful functionality not currently available in other libraries -- namely, no-configuration parsing, which is handy for temporary or experimental scripts that require nothing more than open-ended support for options and positionals.

 ```bash
 # Install the library in the usual way.